 In connecting the calf muscles to the heel bone, the Achilles tendon is what enables you to push your heel off the ground to stand on the balls of your feet, as well as walk, run, and jump.
-As a result, it's no surprise that Achilles tendonitis is characterized by pain in the back of the heel and lower leg that is particularly noticeable after exercising or doing other types of physical activity.
-Other symptoms associated with this condition include:
+As a result, Achilles tendonitis is characterized by pain in the back of the heel and lower leg that is particularly noticeable after exercising or doing other types of physical activity.
+Other symptoms associated with Achilles tendonitis include:

 The pain caused by Achilles tendonitis can be aching or burning; more severe after prolonged bouts of running or sprinting; and less severe with rest.
 Sound familiar?
 Discuss your foot care needs with our skilled podiatrist, Dr. Sarah Stewart.

 Achilles tendonitis is typically an overuse injury that happens in response to repetitive or excessive strain on the tendon.
 Common causes include: